volumio/volumio-plugins/plugins/miscellanea/brutefir2/readme.md

 - INSTALLATION WARNING
-If you want to test, just download brutefir.zip file and install it through volumio plugin management UI.
+If you want to test, just download brutefir.zip file and install it through volumio plugin management UI and Enable the plugin !
-Loopback as output device in volumio playback options.
-Go to advanced settings in Brutefir plugin change the output to your DAC and save.
+Set Loopback as output device in volumio playback options.
-When you first enable the plugin, the webUI restart beceause the plugin can't connect to brutefir, cause it is not configured.
-To do that go to advanced settings in Brutefir plugin change the output to your DAC and save.

 - What is working :

-Sound if I/O is in brutefir config is correctly set. (could work by saving advanced settings) Gain Equalizer
+Gain Equalizer
 Access to webUI and save configuration
-Binaural filtering if correct output set...
+Binaural filtering
 Use of custom filter (just drop your filter in /INTERNAL/brutefirfilters and fill the field in brutefir plugin advanced settings)

 - What is not working :